algorithmica-org/algorithmica/content/english/hpc/data-structures/s-tree.md

 }
 ```

-We just call `permute(&btree[k])` right after we are done with building a node.
-There are probably faster ways to swap middle elements, but we will leave it here, as the preprocessing time is not important for now.
+Now we just call `permute(&btree[k])` right after we are done building the node.
+There are probably faster ways to swap the middle elements, but we will leave it here as the preprocessing time is not that important for now.

-This new SIMD routine is significantly faster because the extra `movemask` was slow and also blending the two masks took quite a few instructions.
+This new SIMD routine is significantly faster because the extra `movemask` is slow, and also blending the two masks takes quite a few instructions.
 Unfortunately, we now can't just do the `res = btree[k][i]` update anymore because the elements are permuted.
 We can solve this problem with some bit-level trickery in terms of `i`, but indexing a small lookup table turns out to be faster and also doesn't require a new branch:

 ```c++
 const int translate[17] = {